jimoholayinka01/British-Automative/README.md

 ## Results & Findings
 - Summary statistics reveal trends in pricing, popular models, and consumer interest.
 - Visualizations highlight key patterns and outliers in the dataset.
-- The cleaned dataset is structured and ready for further analysis.
+- The cleaned dataset is structured and ready for further analysis in the car_data_file.csv

 ## Future Work
 This project focuses on data collection, cleaning, and initial analysis.
 Further work may include: